HEET0520/Flight-Price-Prediction-Using-AWS-SageMaker/README.md

 ## Flight Price Prediction Using AWS SageMaker

-This is a project based on AWS , where i have worked on flight data to predict the price of flight in accordac with various parameter that affect the price point over years.
+This is a project based on AWS , where i have worked on flight data to predict the price of flight in accordance with various parameter that affect the price point over years.